 Hotel Punta Pescadero Paradise longs for days gone by.

 Dave Ramsey is always telling people to save their money by adopting a diet of "rice and beans, beans and rice".
-But some people take it too far.
-Some move to Los Barilles, buy a $40,000 Talon side-by-side, and just hang out at the Bean & Rice Tako Bar.
+But some people take his advice too far.
+Some move to Los Barilles, buy a $40,000 Honda Talon side-by-side, and just hang out at the Bean & Rice Tako Bar.
 Hey man, three thousand cargo short-clad Boomers can't be wrong.

-Bustling Los Barilles is home to ATVs, mediocre sushi, retirees, world class tortillas, great beaches, wind, ironing boards, and supermarket pets.
+Bustling Los Barilles is home to ATVs, world class tortillas, mediocre sushi, retirees, great beaches, wind, ironing boards, and store dogs.
 The new golf resort being built at Ribera, a few miles south, will change this place.
 You can see the mark of retiree money going back a couple of decades, but today its the corporate investment dollars that are beginning to leave their mark on the East Cape.
 Buy now.

 Pescadero.
 Go fishing or don't.

 Stumbled into La Fortuna, a tiny beachside community located a long, sandy drive from anywhere.
 La Fortuna is home to Zai Sushi, an absolute gem of a sushi joint.
-This is East Cap Baja.
+This is East Cap Baja today.